Drift Detection

 Level Description Examples

-Medium Hardcoded values that should use tokens Inline styles, raw hex colors
+Warning Hardcoded values that should use tokens Inline styles, raw hex colors, arbitrary Tailwind values

-Low Minor inconsistencies Naming variations, deprecated but functional
+Info Minor inconsistencies and suggestions Naming variations, deprecated but functional, suggested new tokens

 AI-Specific Detection